Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 <b>IF YOU KNOW ANY OTHER FIXES FOR MISSING CODECS IN THE VIDEOS APP, [OPEN A ISSUE](https://github.com/Itai-Nelken/Ubuntu-on-rpi-fixes/issues/new/) AND TELL ME HOW TO INSTALL IT, SO I CAN ADD IT.</b>

 ## Install [box86](https://ptitseb.github.io/box86/)
-Linux Userspace x86 Emulator with a twist
+Linux Userspace x86 Emulator with a twist<br>
-Box86 lets you run x86 Linux programs (such as games) on non-x86 Linux, like ARM (host system needs to be 32bit little-endian).
+Box86 lets you run x86 Linux programs (such as games) on non-x86 Linux, like ARM (host system needs to be 32bit little-endian).<br>
 > You NEED a 32-bit subsystem to run and build Box86.
 Box86 is useless on 64-bit only systems.
 Also, you NEED a 32-bit toolchain to build Box86.
 A toolchain that only support 64-bit will not compile Box86, and you'll get errors (typically on aarch64, you get "-marm" not recognized, and you'll need a multiarch or chroot environnement).

 ### installation instructions (for ubuntu 64bit, using multiarch):